 CAMRA Ipswich & East Suffolk branch.last updated 09/02/2019

 also traded as as: Bee Hive, Limmershistorical era: late 20th century

 The Grand Hotel is sometimes listed at "Old Buttermarket".

 The Bee Hive Tap is listed next door until at least 1871.

-The Bee Hive closed in the 1890s and a new pub of same name opened at Majors Corner in about 1900.
+The Bee Hive closed in 1893 and was demolished.
+A new pub of same name opened at Majors Corner in about 1900.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)